Starting Your Search

 A Correctional Officer is a person who is charged with the responsibility of the supervision of prisoners in a jail, prison or detention center.
 Other terms for prison officer include Corrections Officer, Correctional Officer, Prison Guard, Detention Officer, and Prison Warder.

-Correctional officers are generally responsible for the care, custody, and control of individuals who have been arrested and are awaiting trial or who have been convicted of a crime and have been sentenced to serve time in a prison or jail.
+Correctional officers are generally responsible for the care, custody, and control of individuals who have been arrested.
+The individual are awaiting trial or who have been convicted of a crime and have been sentenced to serve time in a prison or jail.
 Corrections officers are also responsible for the safety and security of a correctional facility.

-Most prison officers are employed by the federal or state government, city, or county, though some Correctional Officers are employed by private companies.
+Most prison officers are employed by the federal or state government, city, or county.
+However, some Correctional Officers are employed by private companies.

 As of this writing, there were approximately 500,000 prison officers employed in various facilities throughout the United States.